Expanding human potential. Improving people's lives.

 Conducting high impact research

-Drawing more than $17 million in sponsored funding annually, our collegial research teams have recently:
+Drawing nearly $21.7 million in sponsored funding annually, our collegial research teams have recently:

 - Discovered that higher levels of the enzyme, autotaxin, significantly predict memory impairment and Type 2 diabetes